Quite easily, actually...

 - You can only pull objects if you are standing on the ground when you latch on.
 However you can fire the chain diagonally and pull a block that is above you if you can reach it without jumping.

-- When Zero is hanging from the chain, you can press up and down on the control pad to lengthen or shorten the chain.
-Press left and right to swing back and forth.
+- When Zero is hanging from the chain, you can press and on the control pad to lengthen or shorten the chain.
+Press and to swing back and forth.

 - You can use the Chain Rod in any of eight directions.
 (Of course, to fire it straight down you have to be in the air.)